Consortium Backs Netherton Syndrome Project From Sinai Health

 About Evotec SE

 Evotec is a drug discovery alliance and development partnership company focused on rapidly progressing innovative product approaches with leading pharmaceutical and biotechnology companies, academics, patient advocacy groups and venture capitalists.
 We operate worldwide and our more than 3,000 employees provide the highest quality stand-alone and integrated drug discovery and development solutions.
 We cover all activities from target-to-clinic to meet the industry’s need for innovation and efficiency in drug discovery and development (EVT Execute).
 The Company has established a unique position by assembling top-class scientific experts and integrating state-of-the-art technologies as well as substantial experience and expertise in key therapeutic areas including neuronal diseases, diabetes and complications of diabetes, pain and inflammation, oncology, infectious diseases, respiratory diseases, fibrosis, rare diseases and women’s health.
 On this basis, Evotec has built a broad and deep pipeline of approx. 100 co-owned product opportunities at clinical, pre-clinical and discovery stages (EVT Innovate).
 Evotec has established multiple long-term alliances with partners including Bayer, Boehringer Ingelheim, Bristol-Myers Squibb, CHDI, Novartis, Novo Nordisk, Pfizer, Sanofi, Takeda, UCB and others.
-For additional information please go to www.evotec.com and follow us on Twitter @Evotec or contact:
+For additional information please go to www.evotec.com and follow us on Twitter @Evotec

 SVP Corporate Communications, Investor Relations & Marketing